-Navigate to the script folder to which you wish to add a new .groovy file.
+Navigate to the script folder to which you wish to add a new .groovy file or folder.

-Enter a file name in the Add New Groovy File window.
+Enter a file/folder name in the Add New Groovy File/Add New Groovy Folder window.

 Click Add.
-A new .groovy file is added to the folder.
+A new .groovy file or folder is added.

-Created your file in the wrong folder?
+Created your file/folder in the wrong place?
 Drag and drop the file to the required location in the left-hand Script Root navigation.

 Select the .groovy file you wish to edit from the left-hand Script Root file navigator.

 Make any changes necessary to the file in the right-hand script field.